 While it is possible that hairloss that is caused by drug use is temporary, Doclis says, “for some people with Telogen Effluvium or Diffuse Thinning, their hair loss can trigger Androgenetic Alopecia, or Male Pattern Baldness / Female Pattern Hair Loss”.

 This condition is caused by increased levels of Dihysrotestosterone (DHT – the hormone that attacks the hair follicles causing slower growth and eventually stopping all growth at the top of the scalp from hairline to crown) and, if left untreated, will lead to eventual baldness in men and significant all-over thinning of the hair in women.
-Approximately 80 per cent of men and 50 per cent of women will develop this condition at some point in their lives, whether or not they take recreational drugs, however using drugs can make this condition worse or make it start earlier than it would normally.
+Approximately 80 per cent of men and 50 per cent of women will develop this condition at some point in their lives, whether or not they take recreational drugs, however using illegal drugs can make this condition worse or make it start earlier than it would normally.